 Since 1985, Compass has been offering comprehensive, professional, and compassionate care and support to patients, caregivers, and families facing a life-limiting diagnosis or loss.
 It operates a residential and general inpatient hospice center in Centrevile and is designated by the Health Care Commission (MHCC) as the hospice provider for Queen Anne’s, Kent, and Caroline counties.
 It also offers a wide array of grief programs and resources.
 At Compass, no one is ever turned away for the inability to pay.
 This grant will provide financial support for hospice care provided to women unable to help cover costs not covered by Medicaid, Medicare, or private insurance.
-This grant will provide 18 weeks of tuition assistance for single working mothers who receive Maryland Child Care Scholarships and/or tuition assistance, and still struggle to afford care.

 FOR ALL SEASONS – $6,432

 “Calming Corner Therapy Kits”